CERT-Polska/mquery/CONTRIBUTING.md

 First, [set up a development environment](INSTALL.md#docker-compose-dev).
 Since you're going to write new code, use the `docker-compose.dev.yml` method.

-If everything went right, the system should be accessible at network exposed by `vite` as e.g. `dev-frontend-1  |   ➜  Network: http://172.18.0.8:80/`.
+If everything went right, the system should be accessible at `http://localhost:80`.

 ## Development workflow